 Exams and qualifications

-Today’s Education in the Media blog looks at the announcement of the new multiplication tables checks for Year 4 pupils.
+Today’s Education in the Media blog looks at this year’s GCSE results.

 Today’s Education in the media blog focuses on the narrowing gap between the attainment of disadvantaged pupils and their peers, as well as addressing the decision of some schools to offer International GCSEs.

 Today’s Education in the media blog responds to stories in the press regarding our reforms to A level and GCSEs and Ofsted’s inspection framework.
 We also cover how we are promoting mental health in universities, and helping to tackle the …

 Today’s Education in the media blog responds to Save the Children’s analysis of early years teaching staff and the NEU’s survey about exam stress.